Acid-fast stain

 A normal result means no acid-fast bacteria were found on the stained sample.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
-Talk to your doctor about the meaning of your specific test result.
+Talk to your provider about the meaning of your specific test result.

 What Abnormal Results Mean